la2050/archive/_projects/2015/abundantfeast-a-restaurant-incubator-and-inclusive-localism-lab-inspired-by-jonathan-gold.md

   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
     Our partners and collaborators are the stakeholders investing in it.
 None of them will receive any of the grant award.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    This is a self sustaining venture after the startup costs.
-We expect additional startup up costs less than $650,000, based on a survey of similar projects.
-Our stakeholders will cover these additional costs with in-kind and cash investment.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "up to $10,000 - Incorporation\r\nup to $40,000 - Restaurant design and technology\r\nup to $40,000 - Kitchen and Service staff training\r\nup to $10,000 - Administrative support"
   How do you plan to scale the success of your proposal?: >-
     The impact of AbundantFeast scales by replication, adaptation, and evidence.
     Other neighborhood coalitions can replicate the model we are pioneering.
 The